DanielMChristiansen/startup/README.md

 I am going to use the required technologies in the following ways.

-- **HTML** - Three different views: Login/register, setup/edit class & assignment data, at-a-glance view
+- **HTML** - Four different views: Login/register, setup/edit class & assignment data, at-a-glance view, and tutorial of how to get calendar links
 - **CSS** - Color coded classes, button animation, responsive design
 - **React** - Single page application with routing between views and reactive user controls
 - **Service** - Endpoints for authentication, updating assignment and calendar data, third-party call to Canvas and LearningSuite for assignment list